 The Biology Curriculum

 - Years 7 and 8 – the aim of the course is to provide a strong basis for GCSE study in Biology as well as fulfilling the requirements of the National Curriculum Key Stage 3.
-This requires the students to develop scientific knowledge and conceptual understanding through progression; scientific enquiry though biology practical work, and become equipped with scientific knowledge and understanding of the uses and implications of Biology.
+This requires the students to develop scientific knowledge and conceptual understanding through progression; scientific enquiry through biology practical work, and become equipped with scientific knowledge and understanding of the uses and implications of Biology.
 Practical work forms over 50% of the Year 7 and 8 curriculum, allowing students to develop a scientific attitude, experimental skills, analytical and evaluation skills, as well as measurement and appropriate mathematical skills.
-Topics include: Cells, Classification, Reproduction, Microbiology, Digestive System, Genetics, Ecology, Photosynthesis and Flowering Plants.
+Topics include: Cells, Tissues and organs, Reproduction, Photosynthesis and Flowering Plants, Genetics, Microbiology, Digestive System and Ecology

 - Years 9 to 11 – the course followed is the Edexcel 1BI0 specification, which provides continuity from Years 7 and 8 and is spread across 3 years for a blended curriculum.
 This allows sufficient time for practical work that goes beyond the core practicals so that further practical and investigative skills can be developed to ensure students become competent practical biologists.
 It also allows students to study the content thoroughly to ensure a deeper understanding and provide the best possible preparation for those who go on to study A Level Biology.
 The course moves with pace, while allowing opportunities to revisit earlier topics and allow sufficient time for revision and examination practice.
-GCSE Biology topics include: Cells and Control, Genetics, Natural Selection and Genetic Modification, Health and Disease, Plant Structures and Functions, Animal Coordination, Control and Homeostasis, Exchange and Transport in Animals, Ecosystems and Material Cycles.
+GCSE Biology topics include: Cells and Control, Exchange and Transport in Animals, Homeostasis, Genetics, Plant Structures and Functions, Natural Selection and Genetic Modification, Animal Coordination, Ecosystems and Material Cycles, Health and Disease.
 The topics are logically sequenced to facilitate progression of subject knowledge and skills, following our curriculum intent.

 - Years 12 and 13 – we follow the OCR A specification for A Level, which is an up-to-date specification reflecting the current advances in Biology.
 Biology is a very popular A Level at CCHSG, with 4 or 5 small classes each year.
 Students complete practical sessions in approximately 50% of lessons that facilitate progression and complement theory lessons.
 Many topics build on GCSE content while some are completely new to students.
 Students have two different Biology teachers so that two topics are taught at a time.
 The course moves at a good pace, with regular assessment, while allowing opportunities to revisit earlier topics and giving time for revision and examination practice.
 A Level Biology topics include: Foundations in Biology (cells, biomolecules and, enzymes), Exchange and Transport in Plants and Animals, Biodiversity, Evolution and Disease, Communication, Homeostasis and Energy, Genetics and Ecosystems.